Kinometric Kinometric Data Analyzer Test / Debug Tool

 FeatureSettingPurposeStatus

-Inactivity Timeout15 minutesLocks session after no user activityPlanned
+Inactivity Timeout15 minutesLocks session after no user activityActive

-Activity DetectionTouch, scroll, navigationResets timeout on any interactionPlanned
+Activity DetectionTouch, pointer movementResets timeout on any interactionActive

 Token ExpirationServer-enforcedNew key on each login invalidates previousActive